Hao123Xu/Documentation-PhD-thesis-HaoXu/README.md

 # Bone-vasculature-segmentation

-Segmentation of bone and vessels in 3D SR-micro CT images using marker controlled watershed
+Segment bone and vessels of mice tibia in 3D SR-micro CT images using marker controlled watershed and monogenic signal phase asymmetry.

-This algorithm can be divided into three parts:
+This algorithm can be divided into:
-1. marker generation
+1. Control surface generation
-2. control surface generation
+2. Marker generation and watershed processing
-3. watershed processing
+3. Quantitative parameter measurement